Poket-Jony/GMusicProxyGui/README.md

 ##Bugs
 - "Get my stations" not work, because of an failure in the GMusicProxy.
 - Some titles can not be downloaded, because of an failure in the GMusicProxy.
+- In the first search may occur problems, because of an failure in the GMusicProxy.
+- Playlists that do not belong to me, can not be opened, because of an failure in the GMusicProxy.
 - The server feature is very experimental.

 ##Screenshot